Smart bedtime hacks to improve sleep

 Do I need to visit my doctor?

-If you’ve tried these suggestions and still have sleep problems, bring it up to your doctor during your annual check-up.
-The culprit could be a medical condition that can be controlled, such as restless leg syndrome, sleep apnea, mouth breathing, teeth-grinding, frequent nighttime urination (nocturia) and sleep-related acid reflux causing your sleep problems.
-Additionally, check your medications, over-the-counter drugs and even supplements for the side effect of sleeplessness.
+If you've tried these suggestions and still have sleep problems bring it up to your doctor during your annual check-up.
+The culprit could be a medical condition that can be controlled such as restless leg syndrome, sleep apnea, mouth breathing, teeth-grinding, frequent nighttime urination (nocturia), or sleep-related acid reflux causing your sleep problems.
+Additionally, check your medications over-the-counter drugs and even supplements for the side effect of sleeplessness.